Naval warfare in the Russo-Ukrainian war (2022–present): Losses

-At the outset of the full-scale invasion in February 2022, the Russian Black Sea Fleet significantly outmatched Ukraine’s limited naval capacity.
+At the outset of the full-scale invasion in February 2022, the Russian Black Sea Fleet significantly outmatched Ukraine's limited naval capacity.
 However, since then, Ukraine has been able to successfully deny sea control to Russia and inflict substantial losses on their Black Sea Fleet.
-Estimates have suggested that Ukraine has destroyed or disabled forty per cent of Russia’s Black Sea fleet, which originally consisted of seventy-four ships.
-The Russian Navy is estimated to have lost twenty-nine ships and submarines, including the Moskva, the flagship of the Black Sea Fleet.
-The Ukrainian Navy has lost nine ships, with a further one damaged, and seventeen captured.
+Estimates have suggested that Ukraine has destroyed or disabled forty per cent of Russia's Black Sea fleet, which originally consisted of seventy-four ships.
+The Russian Navy is estimated to have lost twenty-nine ships, including the Moskva, the flagship of the Black Sea Fleet.
+The Ukrainian Navy has lost nine ships, including the Hetman Sahaidachny, the flagship of the Ukrainian Navy.
+A further one ship was damaged, and seventeen others were captured.

 Ukraine has been able to inflict these heavy losses on the Russian Black Sea fleet through its use of unmanned sea drones, cruise missiles and asymmetric warfare.
-These military successes have severely impeded Russia’s ability to operate safely near the Ukrainian coastline and Russia has been seen to be taking a more defensive stance in the Black Sea.
+These military successes have severely impeded Russia's ability to operate safely near the Ukrainian coastline and Russia has been seen to be taking a more defensive stance in the Black Sea.
 Russia has moved its ships away from Crimea, more specifically Sevastopol, and towards safer harbours in Russia like Novorossiysk.
-In July of 2024, Russia removed its last remaining patrol ship from Crimea and as of today, no significant Russian naval operations are happening in Sevastopol.
+In July 2024, Russia removed its last remaining patrol ship from Crimea and as of today, no significant Russian naval operations are happening in Sevastopol.
 According to the British Ministry of Defence, the Black Sea Fleet can be classified as "functionally inactive."

 December 26, 2023, Ukraine's Air Force struck the Novocherkassk, a major Russian landing craft, while docked in Feodosia, southern Crimea.
 The attack, reportedly by air-launched cruise missiles, caused multiple explosions and fire, hinting that munitions aboard were detonated by the attack (Ukraine said the ship had launched cruise missiles against Ukrainian cities), Russian authorities and media confirmed the attack.
 Ukraine said the ship was destroyed—unlikely to return to service.
 Though Russian authorities did not confirm the ship's loss, they said one person had been killed (other sources indicated more), and said two attacking aircraft were downed.
 Independent analysts said the damage significantly hampers future Russian attacks on Ukraine's Black Sea coast.

 The implications of these losses for the Russian Black Sea fleet have been significant.
 Russian logistics have been disrupted, making it more difficult for them to resupply Russian troops in southern Ukraine and to bomb Ukrainian targets from their warships armed with missiles.
-A combination of heavy losses in their navy fleet and the constant threat of missile and drone attacks from Ukraine has significantly reduced Russia’s ability to exert influence and power in the Black Sea and into the Mediterranean Sea.
+A combination of heavy losses in their navy fleet and the constant threat of missile and drone attacks from Ukraine has significantly reduced Russia's ability to exert influence and power in the Black Sea and into the Mediterranean Sea.